dotnet/docs/docs/framework/unmanaged-api/wmi/verifyclientkey.md

 If the function succeeds, the return value is `ERROR_SUCCESS` (0).

-If the function fails, the return value is a non-zero error code defined in **Winerror.h**.
+If the function fails, the return value is a non-zero error code defined in *WinError.h*.

 ## Requirements
  **Platforms:** See [System Requirements](../../../../docs/framework/get-started/system-requirements.md).